-After Xavier I went on to be a Financial Consultant for Chrysler Financial.
-I used all the skills that I learned through basketball in real life situations and this created corporate success.
-I ended up pursing my MBA and finished it in 2008.
+After Xavier, I went on to be a Financial Consultant for Chrysler Financial.
+I used all the skills that I learned through basketball in real-life situations and this created corporate success.
+I ended up pursuing my MBA and finished it in 2008.
 Finally, with so much accomplished I reflected on how I was able to do these things and it all pointed at basketball.
 I decided to use all of the knowledge that I have gained through my experience with basketball and give it back to any youth that has the drive to be successful.
 Participating in basketball training now gives me the opportunity to share my story and give the gift of basketball and its life lessons to all that want it.

 Merrifield, VA - Advanced Training